 Affordability: - The system should be affordable and economical as we are targeting every common man of the society.

-User friendly interface: - The user interface should be friendly for both customers and bike owners.
-It is even possible for the bike owners to be our potential customers or users.
-Hence the application should concentrate on a “sharing concept” rather than a rental service
+User friendly interface: - The user interface should be friendly for both customers and car owners.
+It is even possible for the car owners to be our potential customers or users.
+Hence the application should concentrate on rental service

 Coverage: - Popularity of the application is the key to success.
 The more customers we have, the more coverage we make.
-As the application is sharing oriented, the key to success is dependent on the number of customers we have.
+As the application is rental oriented, the key to success is dependent on the number of customers we have.

 Scalability: - The application should be capable to accommodate future upgrades